 The protocol specification recommends that property names used for properties not defined by the standard should begin with an underscore.
 To prevent conflicts among organizations, additional prefixes should be chosen (for example, \KPC\FAST\SAVE\OPTION).
 The organizational prefixes should be registered with the X Registry.
-The XSMP reserves all property names not beginning with an underscore for future use.
+The XSMP reserves all property names not beginning with an underscore for future property-names: LISTofARRAY8

-DeleteProperties [Client fi SM] property-names: LISTofARRAY8
+DeleteProperties [Client $\rightarrow$ SM]

 Removes the named properties.

-GetProperties [Client fi SM]
+''' GetProperties [Client → SM]

 Valid Responses: GetPropertiesReply